OsandaLelum/PaceInstitute/README.md

 - Using Audios and Videos on Websites using HTML5 Elements
 - Creating Forms to Collect Data from Users using HTML5 & CSS3

-Unit 4: Styling with CSS3
+#Unit 4: Styling with CSS3
-=

 - Creating and Using CSS Styles: Inline CSS, Internal CSS & External CSS
 - Using CSS3 Styles with div, p, span etc. for Creating Beautiful Web Pages
 - CSS3 Box-Model: Padding, Margin, Outline, Border, Background
 - CSS3 Floating, Positioning, Overflow, Image-Opacity and Image-Sprites
 - CSS3 Media Queries in Detail & Creating fully Responsive Web Pages

-Unit 5 Git & Version Control
+#Unit 5 Git & Version Control
-=

 - Getting Started With Git
 - Installing Git In Windows
 - Working With A Local Repository
 - Branches and Merging
 - Working With A Remote Repository

-Unit 6 :Bootstrap Programming
+#Unit 6 :Bootstrap Programming
-=

 - Getting Started With Bootstrap
 - Setup, Templates & Navbar - Project using Navbar
 - Typography, Forms & Tables - Project using Forms and Tables